-The composition of the Association's loan portfolio, including principal less funds held of \$560,348,482, \$487,032,576 and \$445,769,343 as of December 31, 2014, 2013 and 2012, respectively, is described more fully in detailed tables in Note 3 to the consolidated financial statements, "Loans and Allowance for Loan Losses" included in this annual report.
-The Association was able to show an increase in total loan volume of \$73,315,906 or 15.1 percent as compared to 2013.
-These increases are the result of the Association expanding its PCA loan growth, an overall improvement of economic and financial markets and increased demand within the Association's territory.
+The composition of the Association's loan portfolio, including principal less funds held of \$624,846,651, \$560,348,482 and \$487,032,576 as of December 31, 2015, 2014 and 2013, respectively, is described more fully in detailed tables in Note 3 to the consolidated financial statements, "Loans and Allowance for Loan Losses," included in this annual report.
+The Association was able to show an increase in total loan volume of \$64,498,169 or 11.5 percent as compared to 2014.
+These increases are the result of the Association expanding its PCA loan growth, an increase in capital markets activity, an overall improvement of economic and financial markets and increased demand within the Association's territory.

-The Association's largest commodity concentration in its loan portfolio continues to be poultry, which is approximately 49.8 percent or \$279,300,337.
-The industry is presently stable to improving with market prices for poultry improving and feed cost leveling off to declining.
+The Association's largest commodity concentration in its loan portfolio continues to be poultry, which is approximately 49.6 percent or \$310,104,890.
+The industry is presently stable with market prices for poultry remaining stable and feed cost leveling off.
 This has resulted in the integrators showing marginal profits for the year.
-They are reacting to this improvement by returning to a normal egg and chick placement.
-Overall, the industry remains stable.
-Production in 2015 should increase as markets both in the states and overseas continue to show signs of improving.
-Several integrators are offering new grower contracts in order to meet their market demands, with egg and chick placements in Alabama increasing weekly.
+Production in 2016 should remain steady as markets both in the states and overseas continue to show signs of sufficient poultry meat supplies.
+Some integrators are offering new grower contracts in order to meet their market demands, with egg and chick placements in Alabama increasing slightly each week.
 Overall credit quality has improved and the industry remained relatively consistent within the market throughout the year.
-The Association has \$82,307,861 or 29.5 percent guaranteed, which helps to reduce loss exposure in this commodity.
-Poultry farm sales during 2014 have been few in number, but a sufficient demand remains in the market place.
-Most integrators did some expansion in 2014 due to a decrease in feed costs (i.e. corn and soybeans) and better market conditions for poultry.
-Most all of the integrators have plans in place to expand their operations more during 2015.
+The Association has \$95,438,492, or 30.8 percent guaranteed, which helps to reduce loss exposure in this commodity.
+Poultry farm sales during 2015 have been few in number, but a sufficient demand remains in the marketplace.
+Most integrators did some expansion in 2015 due to a decrease in feed costs (i.e. corn and soybeans) and better market conditions for poultry.
 Projections for poultry are that the market will remain relatively stable to improving in the coming year.
-This is due primarily to the export markets expanding (i.e. Cuba) and improving along with higher prices for hogs and cattle causing more demand for less expensive poultry.
+This is due primarily to the export markets expanding (i.e. Cuba) improving along with higher price meat from hogs and cattle causing more demand for less expensive poultry.
 The Association continues to experience some isolated concerns in its portfolio as evidenced by some due date changes to better match the individual growers' batch sales.
 Management feels that this loan servicing is probably due to changes in the poultry markets where integrators are adjusting their bird size as the market dictates.

 Agricultural income has been stable to improving over the past few years, with fairly good growing conditions and commodity prices.
-Some downward pressure on row crop commodity prices has been noted in the last quarter of 2014, and projected into the 2015 growing season.
-Weather conditions for 2014 had good moisture and improved over that experienced in the 2013 crop year.
+Some downward pressure on row crop commodity prices has been noted in 2015 and projected into the 2016 growing season.
+Weather conditions for 2015 had above average moisture and improved over those experienced in the 2014 crop year.
 Fairly normal conditions existed throughout the Association's territory for the majority of the year.
-Cattle producers continued to see higher demand and higher prices, during 2014, due to overall fewer cattle in inventory, compared to historical averages.
-Increased profits from cattle operations have resulted in limited effect on the Association's loan portfolio, with mainly an increased demand for livestock loans.
+Cattle producers continued to see good demand and adequate prices, during 2015, due to overall fewer cattle in inventory, compared to historical averages.
+Profits from cattle operations have resulted in limited effect on the Association's loan portfolio, with mainly an increased demand for livestock loans.

-Timber markets in 2014 continued to be soft, due to the decreased demand from the housing market.
-Indicators for 2015 are for timber prices to improve with industry leaders projecting increased demand for wood products in 2015.
+Timber markets in 2015 continued to be soft, due to the decreased demand from the housing market.
+Indicators for 2016 are for timber prices to improve with industry leaders projecting increased demand for wood products in 2016.
 A closed sawmill in the northeast part of the Association's territory was purchased by some Canadian investors and reopened in 2014.
+This has shown a slight improvement for our land timber markets.